freeCodeCamp/guide/src/pages/git/gitignore/index.md

 The .gitignore file is a text file that tells Git which files or folders to ignore in a project.

 A local .gitignore file is usually placed in the root directory of a project.
-You can also create a global .gitignore file and any entries in that file will be ignored in all of your Git repos.
+You can also create a global .gitignore file and any entries in that file will be ignored in all of your Git repositories.

-To create a local .gitignore file, just create a text file and name it '.gitignore' (remember to include the '.' at the beginning).
+To create a local .gitignore file, create a text file and name it `.gitignore` (remember to include the `.` at the beginning).
 Then edit this file as needed.
 Each new line should list an additional file or folder that you want Git to ignore.

-The entries in this file can also follow a matching patten.
+The entries in this file can also follow a matching pattern.

-* '*' is used as a wildcard match
+* `*` is used as a wildcard match
-* '/' is used to ignore pathnames relative to the .gitignore file
+* `/` is used to ignore pathnames relative to the .gitignore file
-* '#' is used to add comments to a .gitignore file
+* `#` is used to add comments to a .gitignore file

-This is an example of what the .gitignore file could look like
+This is an example of what the .gitignore file could look like:

 ```
 # Ignore Mac system files